 - Blog (this is optional, but highly recommended) – while the portfolio displays a selection of your best photos from various projects, you can use the blog to post photos per event, or per session.
 Sometimes, it helps the clients to see continuous photos from an event to see your workflow and documentation approach as a whole.

-A website is one of the marketing tools that’s worth investing in, so make sure you set aside some budget for that.
+A website is one of the marketing tools that are worth investing in, so make sure you set aside some budget for that.
 Invest to buy hosting and a domain for your own website.
 You can read this beginner’s guide to creating a photography website for more details.

 Apart from giving your business a professional look, a website will be useful for further marketing efforts, such as blogging to share useful content and updates with your clients, getting people to sign up for your newsletter, and increasing your discoverability with SEO.